jvirtanen/tagline/documentation/handbook.md

 ```

 ### Handle a received message

-`FixFieldList` provides efficient read-only random access to all fields in a
-received message.
-It parses tags eagerly when decoding an incoming message and
-values only lazily on demand.

 The `FixValue` interface represents a value in a received message.
 It extends
 the standard `CharSequence` interface for treating the value as a String, and